forio/flow.js/documentation/graphing-overview/index.html.md

 	Flow.channel.operations.subscribe('updateXY',
 		function(data) {
 			var composedData = {
-				x: data.updateXY.arguments[0],
+				x: data.updateXY.result[0],
-				y: data.updateXY.arguments[1]
+				y: data.updateXY.result[1]
 			};
 			myThirdChartData.push(composedData);
 			myThirdChart.setData(myThirdChartData);
 			myThirdChart.render();
 	});

-The argument passed to the callback (`data`) is an object with the names and values of the arguments used to call the operation.

-In this example, we're assuming that these arguments are scalars whose values are input directly by the user.
-The variable `composedData` uses these values to create a new (x,y) data point.
+The argument passed to the callback (`data`) is an object with two arrays: one containing the arguments to the operation, and the other containing the return value(s) of the operation.
+The variable `composedData` uses these return values to create a new (x,y) data point.
 Then, we need to explicitly add (`push`) this new data point onto the data set we're graphing.

 <a name="example"></a>
 **Putting it all together.**